 In 2011 a private investor purchased MacDuff International with David Sloan remaining as minority shareholder.
 The investors and the management team have ambitious long term plans in the knowledge that the company is not for sale and is fully financed by its owners with no involvement from financial institutions or bank debt.
 The company has continued its path of growth and is in the verge of breaking into the Top 5 in European Duty Free while having already broken into the Top 10 in World Duty Free.

-Today MacDuff International is a Scottish whisky company with number of premium brands.
+Today MacDuff International is a Scottish whisky company with a number of premium brands.
 The company is highly regarded as experts in developing new brands.
 Our mission is to maintain a strong focus on building world class brands and to persistently strive to excite our customers and consumers.